x-actly/picto_grid_android/README.md

 ### 📄 **License**

-This project is licensed under MIT License - see the LICENSE file for details.
+This project is licensed under Apache-2.0 license - see the LICENSE file for details.

 ---